 Please visit our website at www.owmbygroup.co.uk for helpful information and useful contacts.

-We would be delighted if you were to visit our church when circumstances allow.
+We would be delighted if you were to visit our church.
 You would receive a very warm welcome.

 Hackthorn lies about 7 miles north of Lincoln.
 The village consists of many traditional limestone and clay pantile houses running down to the beck, which flows from the lake at Hackthorn Hall, a Georgian mansion set in fine grounds and parkland.

 St Michael and All Angels stands in a beautiful setting in the grounds of Hackthorn Hall and is popular for weddings.
 We have two delightful venues for receptions, the Village Hall and Hackthorn Hall gardens.
 The church was built in the 1840s and has fine masonry and carving inside and out.
 We love our church and try to look after it to a high standard.